-For the year ended 31 December 2020 (All amounts in RMB unless otherwise stated)
+For the year ended 31 December 2021 (All amounts in RMB unless otherwise stated)

-- 3.1 Financial risk factors continued - (a) Market risk continued
+(a) Market risk - continued

 (ii) Cash flow and fair value interest rate risk

 The Group's interest rate risk mainly arises from interest-bearing assets/liabilities including loans receivables (included in other receivables), term deposits with initial term over 3 months, cash and cash equivalents and borrowings held by the Group, details of which have been disclosed in Note 21, 23, 25 and 31.
 Those carried at floating rates expose the Group to cash flow interest rate risk whereas those carried at fixed rates expose the Group to fair value interest rate risk.